cpuguy83/docker-volumes/README.md

 1) The tools is inteded to be used remotely, so there is no direct access to the host FS, and as such the volumes or container filesystems.

-2) The `docker cp` command, and the coorpsonding API's, do not support volumes.
+2) The `docker cp` command, and the corresponding APIs, do not support volumes.
-For instance you cannot do `docker cp jolly_torvalds:/path/to/volume` like you can for things not in volumes. *well, you can, but it won't be the data in the volume... it will be the data at that location from the container's FS*
+For instance you cannot do `docker cp jolly_torvalds:/path/to/volume` like you can for things not in volumes. *Well, you can, but it won't be the data in the volume... it will be the data at that location from the container's FS*

-To work around these issues the export function actually copies data from a volume into a container's FS, then uses the `docker cp` apis to pull it.
+To work around these issues the export function actually copies data from a volume into a container's FS, then uses the `docker cp` APIs to pull it.

 ## Installation